wilfredinni/python-cheatsheet/docs/cheatsheet/dictionaries.md

 ## get()

-The `get()` method returns the value of an item with by using the key.
+The `get()` method returns the value of an item with the given key.
 If the key doesn't exist, it returns `None`:

 ```python
 >>> wife = {'name': 'Rose', 'age': 33}